10 DEI Activities for the Workplace (With Debrief)

 Time: You decide

-Materials: Paper cut into circles; Popsicle sticks or paint stirrers
+Materials: Paper cut into circles, and popsicle sticks or paint stirrers

 - Write a label on each circle (head) including Black, Indian, Asian, Elderly, Young, Overweight, Disabled, Muslim, Jewish, etc.